jnnl/mappoints/README.md

 - Django CORS Headers
 - Django REST Framework JWT
 - Furl
-- for full list see api/requirements.txt
+- for full list, see api/requirements.txt

 ### Databases
-The default database used is SQLite 3.
+The default database is SQLite 3.
 It is possible to use PostgreSQL 9.6+ as well (used in the Heroku demo instance).

 NOTE: if you want to test/deploy with Postgres,